Marginally deformed AdS$_5$/CFT$_4$ Backgrounds in Type IIB: Type IIB T-Duals

 We now return to the general case at this boundary.
 As in the IIA case, we approach the pole $(\sigma=0,\eta=k,\sin\theta=0)$ using \beq \eta=k-\rho \cos\alpha \sin^2\mu,~~~~~\sigma=\rho \sin\alpha \sin^2\mu,~~~~~~\sin\theta = 2\sqrt{\frac{b_k\rho}{N_k}}\cos\mu, \eeq recalling that $r= \rho \sin^2\mu$, and expanding about $\rho=0$.
 Now

 giving

 So again, we see that the $S^2$ has inherited orbifold singularities.
-On first site, these appear more complicated than the Spindle found in IIA (in the general case at least).
-It would be nice to understand this further topologically.
+On first sight, these appear more complicated than the Spindle found in IIA (in the general case at least).
+This is because $\mathds{B}_5$ in \eqref{eqn:B5eq} is the ATD of the $(\rho,~\mathds{B}_4)$ components of \eqref{eqn:B4eq} (using the appropriate gauge transformation in $B_2$).
+One can then conclude that $z$ and $\rho$, in \eqref{eqn:zeq} and \eqref{eqn:B5eq} respectively, aren't a part of the orbifolds themselves but the cones over them.
+It would be nice to understand this further topologically in the future.
 Now we calculate the charge of the D7 branes at $\mu=\frac{\pi}{2}$ on one of the components of the `Spindle like' space, $\alpha$, as follows \beq Q_{D7}=- \int_\alpha F_1=C_0\Big|_{\alpha=0}^{\alpha=\pi}=\frac{2N_k-N_{k+1}-N_{k-1}}{l_kl_{k-1}}. \eeq This is the result for all values of $(\gamma,\zeta)$ - including the $\mathcal{N}=1$ background.
+See Figure \ref{fig: TypeIIB} for a pictorial representation of the solutions, summarising the above analysis.
 It is important to note that this broken quantization of charge is due to the $\tilde{\Xi}_k$ (and hence $\Delta_k$) in the denominator of $C_0$, and not $\Pi_k$ which is what gives rise to singularities in the internal manifold.
-It appears then on first sight that this breaking of quantization here is simply a remnant of the IIA orbifold singularity.
-As a result of this, one can find situations where the background has the above charge without having orbifold singularities in it's metric - the $\mathcal{N}=1$ and $S^2$ preserved $\mathcal{N}=0$ cases are two such example.
-We now write them explicitly.
+It appears then that this breaking of quantization is simply a remnant of the IIA orbifold singularity.
+As a result of this, one can find situations where the background has the above rational charge without having orbifold singularities in it's metric.
+In other words, by T-dualising within the Spindle like orbifold in Type IIA, we can break the orbifold structure completely in Type IIB whilst still inheriting the rational charge.
+The $\mathcal{N}=1$ and $S^2$ preserved $\mathcal{N}=0$ cases are two such example, which we now write explicitly.

 \end{itemize}